-The objective of the DevSci pilot research initiatives, hosted in the DevSci Center for Research Incubation, is to support pilot work and collaborative efforts to enhance the competitiveness of extramural grant submissions in the developmental sciences for faculty and graduate students.
+The objective of the DevSci pilot research initiatives, hosted in DevSci’s Administrative Core, is to support pilot work and collaborative efforts to enhance the competitiveness of extramural grant submissions in the developmental sciences for faculty and graduate students.
 Special focus is placed on the outsized impact of early development and experience and the critical importance of building a science base towards earlier identification and prevention across the lifespan.

 $70,000Total Faculty Awards